Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>OnEndSyncTranslationJob</strong></td>
 			<td>
 				<p>
-					Called when the sync for this connector is finished.
+					This method is called when the synchronization with the connector has finished.
 				</p>
 			</td>
 			<td>